-The Falkland Islands were first officially inhabited after an English Navy Captain, John Strong, landed there and his arrival placed on an official record.
+The Falkland Islands were first officially inhabited after an English Navy Captain, John Strong, landed there and his arrival was placed on an official record.

 6. The war involved many different troops.

 During the war, five Infantry Brigades fought in the Falklands.
-These included the Duke of Edinburgh’s Gurkha Rifles, the 2nd Battalion Scots Guards, the 1st Battalion Welsh Guards, the 97 Battery Royal Artillery and HQ 4 Field Regiment RA.
+These included the Duke of Edinburgh’s Gurkha Rifles, the 2nd Battalion Scots Guards, the 1st Battalion Welsh Guards, the 97 Battery Royal Artillery, and HQ 4 Field Regiment RA.

-The Marines, SAS and SBS (Special Air Services and Special Boat Services, respectively) were also heavily engaged in the war.
+The Marines, SAS, and SBS (Special Air Services and Special Boat Services, respectively) were also heavily engaged in the war.